 Coconut flour varies a lot by brand.
 You may need to add slightly more flour if the batter is too thin or add slightly more coconut/almond milk if the mixture is too thick.
 This can be served without any type of frosting, or with fresh cream and berries or lemon zest.
 Though I included a recipe for fondant, we didn't actually eat the fondant and I just used it for decorating.

 % Daily Value

 Sodium 111 mg

 Protein 8.3 g

 * Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.

 Again, this cake doesn’t need frosting, but if you want to add frosting, this recipe turned out great:

-- 4 cups of powdered sugar (or put coconut sugar in a high-powered blender to powder it- though it won’t be white)
+- 4 cups powdered sugar or coconut sugar blended in a high powered blender to powder it

 - Beat the butter for 2-3 minutes or until fluffy.